owenmoogk-school/MTE325-labs/Lab Notes.md

 *What is required to turn it on?*

 This needed to be configured in code, using a configuration function.
-After the ADC configuration described above, it was initalized with the code below.
+After the ADC configuration described above, it was initialized with the code below.

 ADC_ChannelConfTypeDef channel8;
 channel8.Channel = ADC_CHANNEL_8;
 channel8.Rank = 1;
 channel8.SamplingTime = ADC_SAMPLETIME_3CYCLES;
-HAL_ADC_ConfigChannel(&hadc1, &channel4);
+HAL_ADC_ConfigChannel(&hadc1, &channel8);

 *What resolution did you choose?
 Why?*

 We chose a 12 bit resolution.
 This was chosen because it provides more than enough resolution for our use case, and is relatively simple to work with.
 Going larger wouldn't bring any benefits, however going smaller may make the system feel clunky or discrete, which would not be a nice user experience.